 Yeh's classmate from Phillips Academy, Fucheng Seetoo (1889-1954, Situ Fuquan in Mandarin pinyin), also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
 A native of Guangdong, but born in Shanghai, Seetoo had originally gone to Phillips Academy as a self-supporting student.
 However, his father, a merchant in the sugar trade, lost his wealth in a typhoon, leaving him to search for scholarship funding to complete his education.
 Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT.
 HT Shen helped Seetoo to obtain the Chinese Navy scholarship to support his education at MIT.
 Graduating in the Class of 1914, Seetoo wrote his thesis on the topic of Stability of a Battleship in Damaged Condition.
 Like Chen, Seetoo was a founding officer of the Chinese Students' Club and also a member of the Naval Architectural Society.
 While at MIT, Seetoo also studied violin at the New England Conservatory of Music.
 After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin maker and violinist, pioneering the use of the instrument for Cantonese music.

 The Chinese students soon gained quite a presence in Course XIII.
+As early as 1909, HT Shen was elected vice-president of the Naval Architectural Society (Technique 1910, 255).
 By 1911-1912, nearly half (6 out of 14) of the members of the Naval Architectural Society were Chinese.
 Sidney Y. Chen was elected vice-president (Technique 1913, 276), with Hou-Kun Chow (Class of 1914) succeeding him in this position the following year (Technique 1914, 286).

 Famed aeronautical pioneer, Tsoo Wong (Class of 1916), was a graduate of the prestigious Yantai Naval Academy (煙臺海軍學校) who was initially sent as a cadet to study naval architecture and mechanical engineering in England before coming to MIT.
 Other Navy-sponsored students included TS Chu, Pellian TC Mar, C Wang and T Yuen, all Class of 1916.
 Naval Architecture and Marine Engineering would also prove popular among the students of the Boxer Indemnity Scholarship program established in 1908.
 As the annual Report to the President in academic year 1912 noted: "The increase in Naval Architecture from nineteen to twenty-nine is made up to a noticeable extent, of Chinese students."
 Responding to the need, that year MIT even instituted a special course in Naval Construction (Course XIIIB) for international students, specializing in warship design, and paralleling the United States Course for Naval Constructors.
 As noted by Department Head Cecil Peabody in the Report to the President for academic year 1913: "a tentative arrangement has been made to give instruction in naval construction and warship design under the direction of Professor Hovgaard to students of any nationality, parallel to, but distinct from, that given to student officers of the United States Navy."
 (99) This course gave the Chinese students, in the words of the Boston Post, "the same opportunity to study naval architecture as Uncle Sam's own boys who have passed through their long apprenticeship at Annapolis."
 The Post praised MIT for its inclusiveness in embracing "the whole world in its scope."